 Get to cooking your Instant Pot broccoli, and then enjoy these other Instant Pot vegetable recipes:

 - Instant Pot brussel sprouts will get you to LOVE this underrated veggie

 - Instant Pot cauliflower with a cheesy creamy sauce that is keto friendly too

 - If you don’t have a pressure cooker you can try this easy steamed broccoli recipe

-If you need to make Ninja Foodi broccoli you will follow the same instructions below, use your pressure cooker lid (the one that isn’t attached), and press the pressure button, high, for 1 minute (or 2 for softer), quick release!
+If you need to make Ninja Foodi broccoli you will follow the same instructions below.
+Use your pressure cooker lid (the one that isn’t attached), press the pressure cook button high for 1 minute then quick release!

 Instant Pot Broccoli

 - 2 heads broccoli cut off stalk and into pcs as shown in photo